wkloh76/docker-nodebunpy/README.md

 ## Objectvie

 - Design docker images which will able deploy the project in `NodeJS` , `BunJS` or `Python3` design.
+- Project default framework is OricommJS which backend and frontend render html statement to browser.
+You can use other framework to support your project but the `docker-compose.yml` need to change a little bit.

 - The docker-compose files combine both build and up containers feature in one files.